 Kim Voss arrived at Berkeley in 1986 with a Ph.D. from Stanford.
-She studies work, social movements, labor, inequality, and comparative-historical sociology.
+She studies social movements, labor, inequality, higher education, and comparative-historical sociology.

 Selected Articles and Chapters

 - 2019.
 “Movement or Moment?
 Lessons from the pro-immigrant movement in the United States and contemporary challenges,” with Irene Bloemraad.
 Journal of Ethnic and Migration Studies, forthcoming.